 Through high technology-readiness-level (TRL) research, training and implementation of product lifecycle management, the center provides its partners in business and industry with knowledge and methods to improve their bottom line.

-The Digital Enterprise Center was originally formed in 2002 as the Product Lifecycle Management Center of Excellence, and it was part of the larger Center for Advanced Manufacturing in Purdue’s Discovery Park.
-Over the years since then, the PLM Center has acquired additional corporate members, and has received larger increments of funding through other sources, such as SME, NIST, and NSF, to extend its research and education programs.
+The Digital Enterprise Center was originally formed in 2002, and over the years since then, the Center has acquired additional corporate members, and has received larger increments of funding through other sources, such as SME, NIST, and NSF, to extend its research and education programs.

 The Digital Enterprise Center is a key partner for several large research initiatives, in addition to numerous smaller research grants and internal initiatives:

 - Digital Manufacturing and Design Innovation Institute (DMDII)